Farkhad Akhmedov: Azerbaijan

 He supported the liberal reforms of Azerbaijani president, Ilham Aliyev.

 Akhmedov acted as a middleman between the American PR firm Ballard Partners and the authoritarian Ilham Aliyev regime in Azerbaijan.
 In 2017, he was photographed at a Republican National Committee alongside Lev Parnas and Republican megadonor Steve Wynn.

-On September 15, 2020, Aliyev signed a decree on awarding Fərhad Teymur oğlu Əhmədov (Akhmedov) with the Dostlug Order for merits in the development of mutual relations between Azerbaijan and Russia after the Nagorno-Karabakh war in 2020.
+On 15 September 2020, Aliyev signed a decree awarding Akhmedov the Dostlug Order for merits in the development of mutual relations between Azerbaijan and Russia after the Nagorno-Karabakh conflict in 2020.

 Personal life

-Akhmedov has been married three times with six children from those marriages, Anna Akhmedova (born 1979), Teymur Akhmedov (born 1993), Edigar Akhmedov (born 1997), Suleiman Akhmedov (born 2014), Aria Akhmedova (born 2018) and Adam Akhmedov (born 2020).
+Akhmedov has been married three times with six children from those marriages.
 His wife, Anna Akhmedova (née Adamova) was born in 1983.
 His children were born in the United States and UK, they are believed to have dual-citizenship.

-Teymur Akhmedov owned an apartment in the United Kingdom, that was gifted to him by his father when Teymur was 18.
+His eldest son Teymur owned an apartment in the United Kingdom, that was gifted to him by his father when Teymur was 18.
 During a 2021 divorce trial between Teymur's parents, Teymur revealed that he had lost more than $50m in a single day of trading on the stock market in 2012 while a student at the London School of Economics.

 Akhmedov is the main sponsor of the Azerbaijan Goychay Pomegranate Festival.

 Wealth

 Since 2011, Akhmedov has permanently been on the list of top 200 richest people in Russia according to the Russian version of Forbes magazine.
 In 2019, he ranked 67th in the rating of the richest people in Russia (estimated private fortune - $1.4 billion).
 In the list of billionaires of the world version of Forbes, he ranks at 2141st.

-Akhmedov owns the $300 million superyacht Luna, which he bought from Russian oligarch Roman Abramovich.
+Akhmedov owns the $300 million superyacht Luna which he bought from Russian oligarch Roman Abramovich.
+Following sanctions against Akhmedov after the Russian invasion of Ukraine in 2022, the ship was seized by German authorities.

 In 2015, he acquired the painting Untitled Yellow and Blue by the American artist Mark Rothko for $46.5 million.

 Divorce proceedings

-After Akhmedov sold his stake in Northgas CJSC, his ex-wife, Tatyana Akhmedova, with whom they had been divorced in Russia since 2000, initiated a lawsuit in London.
+After Akhmedov sold his stake in Northgas CJSC, his ex-wife, Tatyana Akhmedova, from whom he claimed to have been divorced in Russia in 2000, initiated a lawsuit in London.
 In December 2016, the High Court of London awarded her £453 million ($585 million, or 41.5%) in a divorce settlement.
-This decision of the court was promoted by Akhmedov's refusal to cooperate with it.
 Akhmedov refused to recognise the court's decision, after which the court issued an international order to freeze his assets.